Husein Miljković: World War II

 Having attained the rank of deputy commander, Miljković deserted the Partisans as the Bihać field battalion began retreating from Drvar towards Livno in February 1943.
 He returned to Cazin and surrendered to the Ustaše 11th Infantry Regiment.
 He then joined the regiment in fighting against the Partisans and took command of a unit consisting of 100 men.
 Miljković's unit served under the 3rd Mountain Brigade of the Croatian Home Guard from June to September 1943 and was later incorporated into the 114th Jäger Division of the Wehrmacht.

 With the help of the Germans and the Ustaše, Miljković formed his own militia.
 It consisted of eight full battalions.
 Approximately 3,000 soldiers joined.
 The unit attracted Muslim conscripts from the Croatian Home Guard and united them under the motto "For Islam!".
 Miljković won the support of a small circle of citizens of Velika Kladuša and local Islamic religious leaders.

 The Partisans launched an unsuccessful attempt to destroy Miljković's militia in November 1943.
 Under German protection, Miljković began collaborating with the Chetniks against the Partisans.
 According to some sources, he was promoted to the rank of Colonel within the Croatian Home Guard at around this time.

 The Germans, Croatians, Chetniks, and Partisans all wished to reach their own individual agreements with Miljković due to the large size of his militia.
 Miljković began negotiating with both the Ustaše and the Partisans in late 1943.
 The Ustaše proposed that his forces align themselves with the NDH and form the Krajina Brigade, while the Partisans offered to accept Miljković into their ranks.
 Miljković accepted the Partisan offer in January 1944 and allowed for some of his troops to join newly formed Partisan Muslim brigades.
 Shortly after, his entire militia joined the Partisan 4th Corps and he was promoted to the Partisan rank of Colonel.

 Death

 Miljković's agreements with the Partisans caused him to fall out of favour with the Germans and the Ustaše and he was killed on 27 May 1944.
 The affiliation of his killers is disputed.
 Historian Noel Malcolm writes that he was killed by pro-Ustaše members of his militia.
-Journalist Tim Judah states that his killers were Bosniaks working either for the Ustaše or the Partisans.
+Journalist Tim Judah states that his killers were Bosnian Muslims working either for the Ustaše or the Partisans.